 Welcome to our free cryptogram game!
 What's a cryptogram, you say?
 It's a special type of puzzle where a famous quote is encrypted with a scrambled alphabet cipher, where each letter has been replaced with a different letter.
+This is known as a substitution cipher (technical term: monoalphabetic substitution cipher).
 Your job is to figure out which letters have been substituted for each other and crack the code.
 If you're a casual player, try our casual play mode which gives you access to plenty of hints and help.
 Experienced cipher-crackers should try out the expert mode.

 The cryptograms are organized by topic (see the list of topics on this page).
 We also have a couple of "editor's choice" collections, where we organized a series of quotes into a set of puzzles you can work your way through.
 Either way, bookmark this page and check back regularly since we add quotes on a regular basis and are editing several new collections.